 Self-publishing can seem overwhelming because there are so many steps involved – I’ve made a checklist to help authors who are finding it all a bit overwhelming!
-This list was based on my own experience self-publishing fantasy books and working with indie authors for many years.

 You can scroll down to the bottom of the post to download the checklist as a free PDF, which can also be printed out.